crnobog69/dotfiles/brave/README.md

 3. **Manual - Catppuccin Mocha Green**

-- Go to chrome://extensions/ or brave://extensions/ (if you are using the Brave browser) in your browser.
+- Go to chrome://extensions/ (if you are using the Chrome browser) or brave://extensions/ (if you are using the Brave browser) in your browser.
 - Enable Developer mode.
 - Click Load unpacked and select the folder `Green`.